Henry Crown: Personal life

 Crown was married twice.
 His first wife, Rebecca Kranz, died in 1943.
 His second wife was Gladys Kay.
 Crown had three children: Robert Crown (1921–1969), Lester Crown (born June 7, 1925) and John J. Crown (1929–1997), a Cook County judge.

 Henry Crown died on August 14, 1990, at his home in Chicago.

 Family corporation Henry Crown & Company

 During Henry's life, his son Lester Crown was the chief operating officer and took over leadership of the conglomerate upon his death.

 Lester's son James ("Jim") Crown took over leadership from his father.
 In 2025, Jim Crown's cousin William ("Bill") Crown - the son of John J. Crown - took over as president and chief executive officer following the death of Jim Crown in 2023.

-As of 1976, the family was broadly considered to include the children of Henry Crown's parents Arie and Ida Crown, which consisted of 25 people as of 1976.

 Henry Crown & Company contains multiple companies, including CC Industries which contains operating companies such as Gillig and Great Dane Trailers.
 The Crowns also own Aspen Skiing Company.